charlielee/mp3-stream-recorder/README.md

 * `-d` The duration in milliseconds to record for (default `5000`)
 * `-o` The output directory of the file (default `./shows`)

+### IFTTT Support

+The following arguments can also be supplied, in order to trigger an IFTTT Webhook applet each time a recording finishes.

+* `--ifttt_event` The  **Event Name** entered on the Webhook applet
+* `--ifttt_key` The user's IFTTT Webhooks key

 ## License
 © 2018 Charlie Lee, http://charlielee.uk/